 With the odds stacked so heavily against, it's a balance that I think must be found and too often is missed.

-Arguably the hardest group of people to manage the expectations of are the parents of junior players.
+Arguably the hardest group of people to manage the expectations of are some of the parents of junior players.

 This is an age old problem in junior football with the expectations of parents being totally unrealistic in just about all facets of the game.
 The results of the team, the playing time of their own child, the position that their child is playing are all particular areas of contention.